centic9/JGitFS/README.md

 * Some operations are not performance-optimized yet, listing files in a directory sometimes results in high IO and CPU load, surely JGit can be used better in a few places
 * Especially reading information about a specific path as-of a specific commit is done in a bad way and causes lots of overhead, see comments in JGitHelper.buildTreeWalk() for details
 * Remote branches are not included yet, but should be fairly easy to add
+* Would be nice to get this on Windows via cygwin as well, seems there is https://github.com/openunix/fuse-cygwin/, but could not get it to compile yet

 #### How to hack on it

+Implementation should be straightforward, the class `JGitFS` implements the filesystem interface, `JGitHelper` encapsulates access to Git, `GitUtils` are local utils for computing commits, ...

 Create matching Eclipse project files

 	gradle eclipse

-Implementation should be straightforward, the class `JGitFS` implements the filesystem interface, `JGitHelper` encapsulates access to Git, `GitUtils` are local utils for computing commits, ...
+Running unit tests

+	gradle test

 #### Compatibility